An oral agreement should never replace a written one. Make sure you have a good ghostwriting contract before you begin a book project.

-It’s always a good idea to have a good, clear ghostwriting contract.
-That way you and the writer know what to expect and there can’t be misunderstandings down the line.
+I’ve been a ghostwriter for two decades.
+I learned long ago that it is vital to have a good, clear ghostwriting contract.
+That way you and your writer know what to expect, and there can’t be misunderstandings down the line.

-If you’re a professional writer, I highly recommend you hire a lawyer to create a good basic template that you can adjust depending on the parameters of a particular project.
+If you’re a professional writer, I highly recommend you hire a lawyer.
+Ask him or her to create a good basic template, which you can adjust depending on the parameters of a particular project.
 It’s well worth the cost to make sure your contract says what you think it says!

-While some projects are so small they don’t really require a contract, it’s still a good idea to put everything you agree on in writing in some fashion.
+While some projects are so small you might feel they don’t really require a contract.
+I would still advise you to put your agreements in writing in some fashion.
 An email can sometime suffice.

 Set the total price for the service then include the payments for each segment in your contract.
-For instance, if your total price is $30,000, the compensation for each segment would be $7,500, if you use my four milestone approach.
+For instance, if your total price is $60,000, the compensation for each segment would be $15,000 (if you use my four milestone approach).

 Most ghostwriters charge on a per word basis, so the contract should specify how many words the author should expect to receive.
-Most clients think in terms of pages, but that can change depending on the font style and size chosen.
+Most clients think in terms of pages, but that just isn’t precise, because the number of words per page really depends on the font style and size chosen.
 I like to include the agreed-upon word count along with a rough page estimate for clarity.

 It’s a good rule of thumb to consider that there are 250 words per page, so a 200 page manuscript should run about 50,000 words.